giancarllocanaver/Propeller-Optimization/Readme.md

 | chord | Size of the section where the airfoils are located (m).
 Must only have 8 sections. |
 | airfoilGeometry | Normalized bezier P points of an airfoil.
 If specified, will not consider the airfoil name, in case of naca foils. |

-When the optimization process ends, the following outputs will be generated:
+When the optimization process ends, the following outputs will be generated in the output folder, with the input filename:

 - Airfoils coordinates of the best solution, in txt files
 - Illustration of the airfoils along the blade section